Fall 2013, Winter 2014 and Spring 2014 quarters

 During winter quarter, the focus will shift from idea development to the production phase.
 Students will acquire all their images and production elements for their projects, which could involve production work off campus for an extended period.
 Students are encouraged to think creatively and broadly about their subject matter and will be able to propose media projects that may require travel to other areas of the United States during the winter production phase.
 The critique process will be a central focus for the learning community during winter and spring, requiring students to participate regularly in the critical analysis of one another’s creative work.
 Winter research projects will explore contemporary media artists who have made special contributions to the development of experimental media practice and have attempted to push the technological as well conceptual boundaries of the moving image.
 Audio production workshops will be offered to expand student expertise with sound design and technology.
 Students will be encouraged to decide as a group on additional workshops in Web design and online media practices and will choose texts for winter and spring seminars.

 During spring quarter, each student will complete post-production work, develop a media artist website, explore ways to sustain their work as media artists and participate in a public screening of their work.

 - No Required Online Learning

 - Required Fees

-- $550 in fall for an overnight field trip and film supplies.
+- $550 in fall for an overnight field trip and film supplies and $200 in spring for an academic retreat.
 Additional production costs beyond the 16mm-workshop fees are the responsibility of the student.

 - Special Expenses